 - Brands who do not price competitively on the 3P marketplace*

 Some Vendor Managers allow hybrid accounts.
-Others prohibit having both a 1P and a 3P account.
-Several Hybrid accounts have been shut down over the last few months by Vendor Managers & several brands have been notified that their Hybrid Seller Accounts will be shut down later this year.
+Others prohibit having both a 1P and a 3P account, which may impact your ecommerce growth strategy.
+Several hybrid accounts have been shut down over the last few months by Vendor Managers and several brands have been notified that their Hybrid Seller Accounts will be shut down later this year.

 An Authorized 3rd Party Seller is a 3P seller that will buy your products directly from you and resell on Amazon’s marketplace.
 An Authorized seller should be involved with helping curate and provide content and messaging consistent with your brand’s objectives.
 They should adhere to any MAP pricing policies and work directly with you to forecast for a consistent availability of goods on Amazon.
 Often, a distribution policy can be created to permit certain authorized sellers to sell on your behalf on Amazon, while prohibiting unauthorized sellers.